The weekly sound quiz archive is available on their website Audiograph's Sound of the Week.

-The Exploratorium reopened on Pier 15 on the Embarcadero on April 17th.
-It's an incredible location and the museum looks great.
-I am so excited and hope that anyone who has the opportunity will visit the museum in its new location.
 To commemorate the re-opening of the Exploratorium, a new bell was commissioned.
 It was introduced at the opening festivities and rung for the first time.
 It's a large bronze bell with a beautiful, gentle sound (unlike the cast iron bells that have been and will continue to announce closing time).

 (photo courtesy KALW)

-FYI- One of those old noisy bells is the one I delivered at the end of this journey in 2006.
+FYI- one of those old noisy bells is the one I delivered at the end of this journey in 2006.

 Enjoy!